 Small group tours

-During the pandemic, we began offering prospective students small-group tours to ensure that school leavers could still visit the College and get a feel for what we offer.
-We received great feedback from students and parents, and so we will be continuing this service in the 21/22 academic year.
-This service will be in addition to our Open Events, and will give students the opportunities to familiarise themselves with the College before coming, and to see the facilities for themselves before applying.
+We offer small-group tours in addition to our Open Events, and will give students the opportunities to familiarise themselves with the College before coming, and to see the facilities for themselves before applying.

 Work Experience and Placements